preciofishbone/OmniaDocsG2/admin-settings/app-settings/index.rst

 .. image:: app-settings-new.png

 In Omnia 6.12 and later, the permissions settings (Security) are no linger available here.
-Instead, use the App settings, as described here (Publishing App settings as and example): :doc:`App Settings </pages/page-settings/index>`
+Instead, use the App settings, as described on this page (Publishing App settings as and example): :doc:`App Settings </pages/page-settings/index>`

 To reach the App settings as described here, you must do the following: